Blue & Red ~Fall Seven Times, Stand Up Eight~

 - That's news to me.

-FUJIYAMA "That's right.
-We've been doing it together for a long time, and we've always been together since we were young, and we were close as a family.
+Fujiyama "That's true.
+We've been together for so long, always together since we were young, and our families got along well too.
 That's why I could feel Sari's frustration.
-I'm also quite emotional (bitter smile)"
+I'm quite emotional myself (bitter smile)."

-ASARI "Because of that cup match, we announced our retirement early and talked about bringing momentum to the team together.
-So when I couldn't make it into the lineup, I didn't know how to face the remaining years of my career."
+Asari "Because of that cup match, I announced my retirement from active play earlier, and we've been talking about bringing momentum to the team together from here on.
+So when I wasn't included in the lineup, I didn't know how to face the remaining days of my active career."

-FUJIYAMA "There was also pride, and because Sari had saved the team in crucial moments, I think she wanted to stand out more than anyone else.
-(Those tears) were overflowing with something she believed in.
-It may have been the first time I saw Sari like that."
+Fujiyama "There was pride in that, and since Sari has saved the team in crucial moments, I think he wanted to stand out even more in that situation.
+(Those tears) must have overflowed from what he believed in.
+It might have been the first time I saw Sari like that."

 To connect to the next blue and red